 The Civil Procedure Code does not expressly address the question of service of foreign legal proceedings.
-The only method of service of foreign legal proceedings recognised is service by the court bailiff in the manner set out for service of domestic UAE proceedings (see Question 9, Notice to the defendant).
+The only recognised method of service of foreign legal proceedings is service by the court bailiff in the manner set out for service of domestic UAE proceedings (see Question 9, Notice to the defendant).
+However, the parties may agree on a different mode of service (Federal Law no. 10 of 2014).